Transfer to a different course or programme

 How to request a programme transfer

-- If the programme you want to join is in another school, contact them to ask if they will consider your transfer request, what year of study you would be able to enter and if there are any other transfer requirements, such as specific units you need to study or pass.
+• If the programme you want to join is in another school, contact the School Office for that school to ask if they will consider your transfer request.
+You will need to understand what year of study you would be able to enter and if there are any other transfer requirements, such as specific units you need to study or pass.
+See the prospectus webpage for more information.

-- If you are required to suspend your studies before transferring programme, you must complete a suspension of studies form, which your school can give you, and you must submit this for approval alongside your programme transfer form.
+• If you are required to suspend your studies before transferring programme, you must complete a suspension of studies form, which your current school can give you, and you must submit this to your current School Office for approval alongside your programme transfer form.

-- Fill out a transfer form, which you can get from your current school office.
-You will need to have the approval of your new school and faculty before you can submit your completed form to your current school for their approval.
+2. Contact your current school office to request a transfer form.
+Fill it in and obtain the approval of your new school and faculty, on the form, before submitting the completed form to your current school for approval.

 For detailed regulations about changing from one undergraduate course to another, read the University’s policy on transferring.
 (PDF, 49.2kb)